fenderdigital/flask-philo/README.rst

 ## Creating a new project
-Flaskutils includes the `flaskutils-admin` command line tool.
+Flask-Philo includes the `flask-philo-admin` command line tool.
-To quickly generate a new flaskutils project, navigate to the directory in which you want to create the project and run:
+To quickly generate a new Flask-Philo project, navigate to the directory in which you want to create the project and run:

 ```
 flask-philo-admin startproject <project_name>
 ```

-This will create a folder called project_name which will contain the basic structure of a flaskutils application, basic unit tests and configuration.
+This will create a folder called project_name which will contain the basic structure of a Flask-Philo application, basic unit tests and configuration.